blairsec/ctfjs/README.md

 ```

 ## Deployment
 Remember, this is just a REST API and requires a front end to go with it.
-To start ctfs, run:
+To start ctfjs, run:
 ```
 ctfjs start
 ```